nicholas-johnson/blindover/README.md

 Blind Over
 ==========

 A cute jQuery plugin to shade over and visually disable any element.
-Use it to indicate that
+Use it to indicate that an element has been interacted with and is busy, or to direct the user to a popup for example.

 ## Usage